 The last coding course you’ll ever need

-Programming for Lovers is an open online course where you write code to answer real scientific questions, built on award-winning teaching from Carnegie Mellon University.
+Programming for Lovers is a free online course where you’ll write code to answer real scientific questions, built on award-winning teaching from Carnegie Mellon University.

 Explore the course